-1. Barriers must be inspected and measured by standard measuring device by the line judge immediately before timed events in each performance.

-2. If automatic barrier does not work properly, contestant will receive his time without a penalty, unless, by the discretion of the line judge, contestant obviously beat the barrier. a.
-If the neck rope remains on the neck of animal, contestant must declare himself to be eligible for a rerun, provided the starting flag is positioned on the breast rope of barrier.

-b.
-If the starting flag is positioned on the neck rope, a rerun will be automatically given due to the fact that there is no indicator for starting the time.
+- Barriers must be inspected and measured by standard measuring device by the line judge immediately before timed events in each performance. - .If automatic barrier does not work properly, contestant will receive his time with out a penalty, unless, by the discretion of the line judge, contestant obviously beat the barrier. - If the neck rope remains on the neck of animal, a. contestant must declare himself to be eligible for a rerun, provided the starting flag is positioned on the breast rope of barrier. - If the starting flag is positioned on the neck h. rope, a rerun will be automatically given due to the fact that there is no indicator for starting the time.

-3. It shall be the discretion of the line judge whether or not a ten (10) second penalty shall be assessed when barrier is broken, regardless of the position of the ring.
+- 3. It shall be the discretion of the line judge whether or not a ten (10) second penalty shall be assessed when barrier is broken, regardless of the position of the ring.
 No metal may be used on jerk line and neck rope that extends beyond front of chute.
-Barrier must be tied with string only.

-4. Barrier and barrier equipment used in calf roping cannot be used in the steer wrestling event.

-5. Timed event chute help will be responsible for neck barriers on timed event animals.
-Line judge will inspect to see if it is placed properly.

-6. Neck rope used in steer wrestling event cannot be used in team roping event.
-Maximum length for arena conditions is requested for the team roping.

-7. If roper breaks barrier before he declares foul, roper will receive cattle lap and tap with ten (10) second penalty added to time.
-If contestant is fouled by the gateman then the ten second penalty will be waived and contestant will rerun animal.

-8. If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced providing the barrier works properly.
-The horses chest should also break the plain of the barrier otherwise this is to be considered beating the barrier.
-Therefore ten seconds is to be added to the time.
+Barrier must be tied with string only. - Barrier and barrier equipment used in calf roping cannot be used in the steer wrestling event - Timed event chute help will be responsible for neck barriers on timed event animals.
+Line judge will inspect to see if it is placed properly. - Neck rope used in steer wrestling event cannot be used in team roping event.
+Maximum length for arena conditions is requested for the teamroping. - If roper breaks barrier before he declares foul, roper will receive cattle lap and tap with ten (10) second penalty added to time.
+If contestant is fouled by the gateman, then the ten second penalty will be waived and contestant will rerun animal. - 8.
+If contestant breaks or beats the barrier, a ten (10) second penalty shall be enforced providing the barrier works properly.
+The horse's chest should also break the plain of the barrier otherwise this is to be considered beating the barrier.
+Therefore, ten seconds is to be added to the time.

-9. Judges will be sure no one stands close enough to the barrier or equipment to tamper with it.
-Any judge failing to comply with these instructions will be declared ineligible.

-10. Stock must cross scoreline in front of line judge in their initial move after leaving chute.
+- Judges will be sure no one stands close enough to the barrier or equipment to tamper with it.
+Any judge failing to comply with these instructions will be declared ineligible. - 10.
+Stock must cross scoreline in front of line judge in their initial move after leaving chute.
 Failure to do so will result in animal being brought back and rerun. in the opinion of the Rodeo Judges, that failure to cross scoreline in the initial move out of chute was caused by contestant, hazer or heeler.
 A ten (10) second penalty may be assessed on the rerun.

-- 11. In the timed events, time is to start when animal crosses scoreline. - 12.
-No reruns will be given due to the hanging of a horn or horns in chute.

-13. Only hard twisted polyethylene rope will be used on timed event barrier.

-14. Time flags must be at least 10" x 10" and visible in color.
+Add a clarification: Not crossing in initial move may include but not limited to-Animal turning back before crossing scoreline behind line judge or lineman opposite the line judge, stumbles, falls or not pulling the barrier or neck rope not breaking off of animal's neck. - In the timed events, time is to start when animal crosses scoreline. - 12.
+No reruns will be given due to the hanging of a horn or horns in chute. - Only hard twisted polyethylene rope will be used on timed event barrier. - 14.
+Time flags must be at least 10" x 10" and visible in color.
 Barrier equipment must be inspected by the judge before each contestant competes.
 Faulty equipment must be replaced.